trenskow/donot/README.md

 *donot* is an engine.
 Build-in is the ability to serve static files, just like static files - being able to serve a local directory as a directory of an http server.

-But being smart, it also support plug-ins for rendering templates - which means it automatically compiles and renders local templates - and/or transforms files from eg. ES6 to ES5.
+But being smart, it also supports plug-ins for transforming files - which means it automatically compiles and renders local templates, and/or transforms files (eg. ES6 to ES5, Stylus to CSS or pug to HTML).

 ## Usage